An Unknown Paradise in Western Fiji

 I quickly locate the Chief — Ratu Simeli — and immediately rush him like an NFL linebacker to offer the grocery bag I have clutched in my arms.
 He gratefully accepts, and we sit Indian style in a circle engaging in conversation.
 All is well in the Flying Fish.

-A Paradise Nation
+Fiji: A Paradise Nation

 Located on the Island of Matacawalevu in the Yasawa group, the Flying Fish is in the heart of Fiji’s most Western Islands.
 This tropical Republic consists of 333 islands scattered across 200,000 square miles of ocean and has a population hovering right around 900,000.

-Best months to visit are Fiji’s dry season – from March to November, as cyclones can appear from November to April.
+The best months to visit are Fiji’s dry season – from March to November, as cyclones can appear from November to April.
 The exceptional location of the Flying Fish provides superior shelter from extreme weather due to lush volcanic hills, and the Blue Lagoon, which effortlessly protects from the open ocean and trade winds.

 Gorgeous coral reefs protect the village from high seas, while picturesque mountain ridges cradle the village backdrop, affording hiking opportunities for the more adventurous.
 Oh yes, Fiji is a paradise land of blue-green lagoons, lush rainforests, mountains, and 1000 miles of white, sandy beaches.